P7AC1D/Fidelity/README.md

 # Fidelity Engine
+Fidelity is a real-time 3D rendering engine built in OpenGL 4.1 and written for Windows and OXS.
+It will probably build for Linux but I have not attempted this yet.
-My personal OpenGL based 3D rendering engine to learn and implement graphics algorithms and optimisations.
+The goal of this project is to implement an easy to use rendering engine to learn the latest graphics rendering techniques and optimization.
+It is still under heavy development so expect bugs and performance issues.

 ## Features
 - Deferred Rendering Pipeline
 - Cascaded Shadow Maps for Directional Lights
+- Screen space ambient occlusion
 - Scenegraph with Frustrum Culling
 - Editor UI for Debugging